MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/publish-web-service.md

   - sv-se
 ---

-# Publishing a Web Service
+# Publishing a Web Service in Business Central

 Users discover web services by pointing a browser at the computer that is running [!INCLUDE[server](../developer/includes/server.md)] and requesting a list of available services.
 When you publish a web service, it's immediately available over the network for authenticated users.
 All authorized users have access to metadata for [!INCLUDE[prod_short](../developer/includes/prod_short.md)] web services, but only users who have sufficient [!INCLUDE[prod_short](../developer/includes/prod_short.md)] permissions can access actual data.

 Depending on the type of web service (API, OData, or SOAP), the web service might need to be published to be available for users.

 ## Publishing a API Web Service

-If the API stack have been enabled for the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] environment, then no additional setup is needed to make an API web service available.
+If the API stack has been enabled for the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] environment, then no additional setup is needed to make an API web service available.

 The API stack is enabled by default in [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online.
 For more information on how to enable APIs for on-premises environments, please visit [Enabling the APIs for Dynamics 365 Business Central](../api-reference/v2.0/enabling-apis-for-dynamics-nav.md).

-## Creating and Publishing a OData or SOAP Web Service
+## Creating and Publishing an OData or SOAP Web Service

-You can set up a SOAP or OData based web service in the [!INCLUDE[nav_web](../developer/includes/nav_web_md.md)] or [!INCLUDE[nav_windows](../developer/includes/nav_windows_md.md)].
+You can set up a SOAP or OData based web service in the client.
 You must then publish the web service so that it's available to service requests over the network.

 The following steps explain how to create and publish a web service.

-1. Open the client.
+1. Open the client, such as a browser at [https://businesscentral.dynamics.com/?](https://businesscentral.dynamics.com/?).

 2. Choose the ![Lightbulb that opens the Tell Me feature.](../media/search_small.png "Search for Page or Report icon") icon, enter **Web Services**, and then choose the related link.